Banjo-Kazooie: Reception

 Following Banjo-Kazooie release in 1998, the series has been met with critical and commercial success.
 Websites such as Metacritic have marked the original two games as Universal Acclaims.
 The original Nintendo 64 version sold three million six hundred fifty thousand copies worldwide.

 The fact that Banjo-Kazooie received high reviews from critics along with the fact that several planned features and worlds were ultimately scrapped from the game, led Rare to begin development of a sequel titled Banjo-Tooie, also for the Nintendo 64.
 Banjo-Tooie was released on 20 November 2000 to very positive reviews, and largely adopts the gameplay mechanics of its predecessor.
 Upon release, Banjo-Tooie was critically acclaimed and sold more than three million copies worldwide.

-Later titles were not met with reviews that topped critics as such.
-Banjo-Kazooie: Grunty's Revenge was met with mixed reviews. and so was the follow-up spinoff title Banjo-Pilot.
+Later titles were not met with as much praise as the Nintendo 64 titles.
+Banjo-Kazooie: Grunty's Revenge was met with mixed reviews, as was the follow-up spinoff title Banjo-Pilot.
 Banjo-Kazooie would not receive a well-received title until the release of Banjo-Kazooie: Nuts & Bolts for the Xbox 360 in 2008, eight years after the last console game.
 Banjo-Kazooie: Nuts & Bolts received positive reviews from release according to Metacritic, but many die-hard Banjo-Kazooie fans felt they were let down by the game featuring a very separate gameplay style to the previous console games.
 Banjo-Kazooie: Nuts & Bolts sold 1.2 million sales at last count.

-The re-releases of Banjo-Kazooie from 2008 and Banjo-Tooie from 2009 were met with more criticism than the original releases, with Banjo-Kazooie meeting mostly positive reviews, but with three exceptions, and Banjo-Tooie being met with mixed reviews, both according to Metacritic.
+The re-releases of Banjo-Kazooie from 2008 and Banjo-Tooie from 2009 were met with more criticism than the original releases, with Banjo-Kazooie meeting mostly positive reviews and Banjo-Tooie being met with mixed reviews, both according to Metacritic.

-Banjo & Kazooie's appearance in Super Smash Bros.
-Ultimate was also met with a large amount of praise from many internet Youtubers and gaming sites, claiming it as a long-awaited come back.